quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 ACK-eliciting threshold:

-: A variable-length integer representing the maximum number of ack-eliciting you can receive without sending an immediate acknowledgment.
+: A variable-length integer representing the maximum number of ack-eliciting packets you can receive without sending an immediate acknowledgment.
 A value of 0 will result in an acknowledgement being sent for every ack-eliciting packet received.

 Update Max Ack Delay: